wonghang/jleague_rating/INPUT.md

 # API

-To use `online_brent_rating`, creating the object
+To use `online_brent_rating`, creating an object:

 ```python
 >>> from brent_rating import *
 >>> br = online_brent_rating()
 ```

-Before you add any new match data to it, you will need to create the name first.
+Before you add any new match data to it, you need to create the names first.

 ```python
 >>> br.new_name("A")